Better-HPC/auto-rest/docs/getting_started/running_prod.md

 ## Enforcing Rate Limits

-Nginx provides rate-limiting capabilities to safeguard the server from excessive client requests.
+Rate-limiting is used to safeguard a server from excessive client requests.
 The configuration below demonstrates how to configure rate limiting using the `limit_req_zone` directive.
 The `api_limit` policy enforces a limit of 10 requests per second (`10r/s`) per user (`$binary_remote_addr`).
-The burst parameter allows a temporary burst of up to 20 requests, enabling brief surges in traffic before throttling takes effect.
+The burst parameter allows a temporary burst of up to 20 requests, allowing momentary surges before applying the policy.

 !!! example "Example: Nginx Rate Limiting"